awsdocs/amazon-cloudfront-developer-guide/doc_source/IntroductionUseCases.md

 To serve private content using CloudFront, you do the following:
 + Require that your users \(viewers\) access content using [signed URLs or signed cookies](PrivateContent.md)\.
-+ Restrict access to your origin so that it’s only available from CloudFront’s origin\-facing servers\.
++ Restrict access to your origin so that it's only available from CloudFront's origin\-facing servers\.
 To do this, you can do one of the following:
-  + For an Amazon S3 origin, you can [use an origin access identity \(OAI\)](private-content-restricting-access-to-s3.md)\.
+  + For an Amazon S3 origin, you can [use an origin access control \(OAC\)](private-content-restricting-access-to-s3.md)\.
   + For a custom origin, you can do the following:
-    + If the custom origin is protected by an Amazon VPC security group or AWS Firewall Manager, you can [use the CloudFront managed prefix list](LocationsOfEdgeServers.md#managed-prefix-list) to allow inbound traffic to your origin from only CloudFront’s origin\-facing IP addresses\.
+    + If the custom origin is protected by an Amazon VPC security group or AWS Firewall Manager, you can [use the CloudFront managed prefix list](LocationsOfEdgeServers.md#managed-prefix-list) to allow inbound traffic to your origin from only CloudFront's origin\-facing IP addresses\.
     + Use a custom HTTP header to restrict access to only requests from CloudFront\.
 For more information, see [ Restricting access to files on custom origins](private-content-overview.md#forward-custom-headers-restrict-access) and [Adding custom headers to origin requests](add-origin-custom-headers.md)\.
 For an example that uses a custom header to restrict access to an Application Load Balancer origin, see [Restricting access to Application Load Balancers](restrict-access-to-load-balancer.md)\.
-    + If the custom origin requires custom access control logic, you can use Lambda@Edge to implement that logic, as described in this blog post: [Serving Private Content Using Amazon CloudFront & Lambda@Edge](http://aws.amazon.com/blogs/networking-and-content-delivery/serving-private-content-using-amazon-cloudfront-aws-lambdaedge/)\.
+    + If the custom origin requires custom access control logic, you can use Lambda@Edge to implement that logic, as described in this blog post: [Serving Private Content Using Amazon CloudFront & Lambda@Edge](https://aws.amazon.com/blogs/networking-and-content-delivery/serving-private-content-using-amazon-cloudfront-aws-lambdaedge/)\.